Entry on Duty

 • Mark only one box.

-Self Identification of handicap status is voluntary.
-The Privacy Act statement and purpose for handicap data collection is explained on the back of the form.
+Self Identification of disability status is voluntary.
+The Privacy Act statement and purpose for disability data collection is explained on the back of the form.

 • Read through the definitions provided and enter the code of the one which best described your status.